-- You need to check in at the probation department first, and them head into the arraignment session.
+You need to check-in at the probation department first, and then head into the arraignment session.

-I believe you, this happens all the time.
+I believe you.
+This is what happens all the time.
 It can be frustrating and depressing to read the officer’s account of how drunk you supposedly appeared to be.
 Police reports can be incredibly misleading, very biased against you, and even factually incorrect.
 So don’t panic.

 Many people underestimate how good their case is.
 An officer is rarely going to say anything positive about the person he just arrested.
 And it is usually a bad strategy to claim the officer is lying.
 Most people just won’t believe it.